Current Students and Graduates

 You must confirm your attendance so that we can reserve your gown.

 Eligible* graduates will be invited by email to fill out a registration form.
-If you do not receive this invitation before mid-March (spring ceremonies) or mid-August (fall ceremonies), please contact us.
+If you do not receive this invitation before mid-March, please contact us.

 Can I attend the ceremony if I have an outstanding balance on my account?